 4. Wylie’s Baths, Coogee

-Coogee is home to a number of stunning rockpools and ocean pools but perhaps its biggest and most popular remains the Wylie’s Baths.
+Coogee is home to a number of stunning rockpools and ocean pools but perhaps its biggest and most popular remains the Wylie’s Baths, first opened all the way back in 1907.
 With sweeping 180-degree views of the Pacific Ocean and Wedding Cake Island, this idyllic swimming spot is open from 7am to 7pm daily.
 You do have to pay $6 to enter the pool but those views sure are worth it.
 Conveniently, you can check their online webcam for swimming conditions before heading out.

 5. Bronte Baths